Isiah Thomas: Philanthropic work

-The Peace League is an annual community basketball league that brings together young men and women from surrounding communities within the Chicago area and provides a safe haven growth and development; it was established by Thomas and Father Pfleger in 2011.
-In September 2012, Thomas co-hosted the Ballin' for Peace Tournament at St. Sabina Church in Chicago.
-He joined with Joakim Noah, Taj Gibson, Quentin Richardson, Zach Randolph, the Chicago Bears' J'Marcus Webb, pastor Father Michael Pfleger, and others to produce this event, in order to reduce gang violence through communication and basketball.
-Thomas also stressed the value of education for those in poverty.
+The Peace League is an annual community basketball league within the Chicago area established by Thomas and Father Michael Pfleger in 2011.
+In September 2012, Thomas co-hosted the Ballin' for Peace Tournament at St. Sabina Church in Chicago to reduce gang violence through communication and basketball.

-The Peace League initiative has expanded into a program which now offers GED classes, employment training, and internship opportunities.
+The Peace League initiative expanded into a program which offers GED classes, employment training, and internship opportunities.
 The surrounding Auburn-Gresham neighborhood has seen a drastic drop in violence since the league began.

-Most recently, the Peace League Tournament was expanded to New York City during the 2015 NBA All-Star Weekend.
-The New York City Peace Game featured over 50 players from across all five Boroughs that competed in a tournament as well as a brief speaking program with some special guests, supporters and participating organizations at the Harlem PAL that included Harry Belafonte of Sankofa.org, Help USA, Cure Violence, and Connor Sports.
+The Peace League Tournament was expanded to New York City during the 2015 NBA All-Star Weekend.
+The New York City Peace Game featured over 50 players from across all five boroughs that competed in a tournament as well as a brief speaking program with special guests that included Harry Belafonte.

 In March 2013, Children Uniting Nations, an organization that focuses on advocacy/awareness and provides academic and community-based programs for at-risk and foster youth, presented Thomas and Mary's Court with the Lifetime Achievement Award for his passion and commitment to improving the lives of children.

-In partnership with the Marillac Social Center, Thomas and Mary's Court hosted its Third Annual Holiday Toy Giveaway.
-Each year Mary's Court provides gifts, clothing and educational items to hundreds of children in Chicago at this signature event.
+Each year, Mary's Court provides gifts, clothing and educational items to hundreds of children in Chicago at its Holiday Toy Giveaway.

 Humanity of Connection Award

-On February 13, 2017, Thomas was presented the AT&T Humanity of Connection Award during its annual Black History Month celebration in honor of Lewis H. Latimer at the Smithsonian's National Museum of African American History and Culture in Washington, D.C.
-He was honored for his historic achievements in sports and his countless contributions to the African American community as a leader in the sports, business and philanthropic industries.
+On February 13, 2017, Thomas was presented the AT&T Humanity of Connection Award at the Smithsonian's National Museum of African American History and Culture in Washington, D.C.
+He was honored for his historic achievements in sports and his contributions to the African American community.